bsnes-emu/bsnes/README.md

-Note that although you can load the control cartridge into higan, higan does not emulate the Satellaview modem itself, and even if it did, the Satellaview online service went offline years ago, so there'd be nothing for it to talk to.
+Note that although you can load the control cartridge into higan, higan does not emulate the Satellaview modem itself, so it's not very useful.
+Even if higan did emulate it,
+the Satellaview online service went offline years ago, so there'd be nothing for the emulated modem to talk to.

 Playing a memory pak on its own doesn't make much sense, it's not a standalone cartridge.